- Full time (37.5h pw), mainly in the afternoon/evening. Some flexibility regarding hours of work.

 Our clients often need guidance as to what types of specimen, format, source and size are available and how they might best fit with their research.
 There’s often a gap in understanding what is technically possible for clinical vs. deceased donor specimens, and part of our role is to manage expectations whilst striving to help the researcher to derive the most benefit from their planned study.

-We are a small but growing company and work mainly with researchers from SMEs, as well as large companies and academics.
+We are a small but growing company and work mainly with researchers from innovative SMEs, as well as leading big pharma companies and a wide range of academics.

 We cover most diagnoses, as well as providing control specimens, so a broad interest in human biology and disease areas is beneficial.